 Comparative Income Statement Template

-An income statement is a very common financial statement used in all business to assess the financial results within a specified time.
-The statement presents the revenues and the expenses incurred during the year.
-This calculation of revenues against the expenses brings the concluding profit or net loss.
+An income statement is a very common financial statement used in all businesses to assess financial results within a specified time frame.
+The statement presents the revenues and expenses incurred during the year.
+This calculation of revenues against expenses gives the concluding profit or net loss.
 Hence, the income statement is a tool used to review the profit/loss a company has earned.

 A company spends on various expenses.
-The best income statement is one which presents the nature of expenses which includes the administration as well as distribution expenses.
-If the company is involved in research and development, the expense for research will also be included.
+The best income statement is one that presents the nature of expenses, which include administration as well as distribution expenses.
+If the company is involved in research and development, the expense of research will also be included.

 Advertisement

 Comparative income statements represent data for multiple periods.
-This aids the decision makers to analyze the performance over time.
-The comparative analysis will show any changes in the revenue and expenses.
-This can help the management to make decisions regarding these items.
+This helps the decision-makers analyze the performance over time.
+The comparative analysis will show any changes in revenue and expenses.
+This can help the management make decisions regarding these items.

-Comparative financial statements are issued by the company and they include an income statement, balance sheet and statement of cash flow.
+Comparative financial statements are issued by the company, and they include an income statement, a balance sheet, and a statement of cash flow.

-These set of financial statements can help show the trends over a period of time.
-Any unidentified trends can also raise reasons to investigate by the management.
-These comparatives can also help to predict the future performance.
+This set of financial statements can help show trends over time.
+Any unidentified trends can also prompt management to conduct an investigation.
+These comparisons can also help predict future performance.

-Financial analysts study the company financial statements by using ratios and percentages.
+Financial analysts study the company’s financial statements by using ratios and percentages.
 These ratios can help in predicting the future performance and position of the company.

-Most of the companies use both these terms interchangeably.
-Profit and loss statement shows the gross profit of the company where the income statement shows the net worth of the company.
+Most of the companies use both terms interchangeably.
+The profit and loss statement shows the gross profit of the company, whereas the income statement shows the net worth of the company.

 The income statement provides the details for the below:

-• Cost of goods sold: which includes the inventory, purchases and all other expenses related to inventory.
+• Cost of goods sold: This includes inventory, purchases, and all other expenses related to inventory.

 • Expenses: the company can identify the expenses and categorize them into administrative and other expenses.

 • Other income: incomes generated other than revenue will also be included in the income statement.
-Any gains or losses due to the sale of assets will be a part of the statement.
-The final total will be the net profit/ net income.
+Any gains or losses due to the sale of assets will be included in the statement.
+The final total will be the net profit minus the net income.

 Comparative income statement template